Adaptive Budget Allocation for Orthogonal-Subspace Adapter Tuning in LLMs Continual Learning

 \section{Methodology}

-In this section, we introduce OA-Adapter, a novel framework for continual learning in LLMs that simultaneously improves parameter efficiency and mitigates catastrophic forgetting in a single end-to-end training stage, as illustrated in Fig.~\ref{fig:Model_Structure}.
+In this section, we introduce OA-Adapter, a novel framework for continual learning in LLMs that simultaneously improves parameter efficiency and mitigates catastrophic forgetting in an end-to-end training stage, as illustrated in Figure~\ref{fig:Model_Structure}.
 We first describe its architectural design, including core components and computation flow.
-Then, we analyze the mathematical foundations of the dynamic bottleneck dimension adaptation, demonstrating how trainable thresholds enable bidirectional activation and deactivation of dimensions during a single training phase.
+Then, we analyze the mathematical foundations of the dynamic bottleneck dimension adaptation, demonstrating how trainable thresholds enable bidirectional activation and deactivation of dimensions during an end-to-end training phase.
 Finally, we formalize the orthogonal parameter subspace constraints mechanism and explain how it works in concert with the dynamic bottleneck dimension adaptation to achieve parameter-efficient continual learning.